 At acorn Niseko you can be assured to always receive the best course possible.
 Under the principle of Japanese traditional “Kaiseki” a set menu is being served.
 However, at acorn there is only one set menu which is in the style of “Omakase” meaning that it is completely up to the chef to what is being served.
 It is a unique experience to just trust the chef but this responsibility drives them every day to bring each item to perfection and only serve the very best of their culinary creations.

 The presentation of the dishes is highly influenced by Japanese aesthetics from the choice of tableware to the arrangement of each individual item on the plate.
-You can truly see, fell and taste the joy of Old and New Japan at acorn.
+You can truly see, feel and taste the joy of Old and New Japan at acorn.
 Dishes include smoked infused sawara (mackerel), wagyu beef with fresh vegetables, hearty soups and more.
-Further, fine wines and Japanese Sake are carefully paired to enhance the flavour plate of each dish.
+Further, fine wines and Japanese Sake are carefully paired to enhance the flavor palate of each dish.
 The attentiveness to details even further to the selection of teas that can accompany the dishes as well.
 Of course, a dessert won’t be missing either.
 Food at acorn Niseko is not just simply served, you are in for an unforgettable experience including the service, environment, atmosphere and, indeed, the food.

 Don’t worry if you have dietary restrictions, if you book in advance, special request such as vegan, vegetarian, gluten-free or halal can be accommodated.